Browser issue

 capital account

 The capital account, on a national level, represents the balance of payments for a country.
 The capital account is one component of the balance of payments.
 It consists of money inflows and outflows for non-produced, non-financial assets as well as 'capital transfers'.
-These are money inflows and outflows that are paid without anything being expected in return.

 capital adequacy requirement